agrc/gis.utah.gov/README.md

 ### images

-In order to insert an image into your content, please include these lines of code at the top:
+Images used in content should always have lowercase file names and should be uploaded to the folder created for your content.
+Cover images of blog posts should have an aspect ratio of 1200x360.
+In order to insert an image into the body of your content, please include these lines of code at the top:

 - markdown